Patricia Benner, R.N., Ph.D. FAAN

 This month’s video presents a lecture by Patricia Benner on the nature of Clinical Reasoning, and the importance of focusing on key aspects of clinical reasoning in practice: situational awareness, rapid clinical reasoning, and thinking-in-action.
 Better understanding and teaching of clinical reasoning will make students more test-ready and more practice-ready.

-Nurse educators are currently focusing on teaching clinical reasoning in order to increase the practice readiness of new graduate nurses (Kavanagh, & Sharpnack, 2021; Chan & Burns, 2021).
+Nurse educators are currently focusing on teaching clinical reasoning in order to increase the practice readiness of new graduate nurses (Brown, J., Hart, L., Wludyka, 2022; Chan & Burns, 2021; Kavanagh, & Sharpnack, 2017).
 The goal is to prepare new graduates for the upcoming National Council State Boards of Nursing Next Generation RN NCLEX Exam (Dickison, et al, 2016) and the new AACN Essentials’ Document emphasis on clinical reasoning and work-role competencies (AACN Essentials Document, 2021).
 With all this emphasis on clinical reasoning it is a good time to thoughtfully consider how we are defining, teaching, and improving the teaching of clinical reasoning in nursing education.

 Conceptual confusion over definitions, purposes, and context of clinical nursing abound (Gonzalez et al, 2021).
 This paper explores definitional and qualitative distinctions and different purposes of 1) scientific reasoning exemplified by the Nursing Process; 2) critical thinking; and 3) clinical reasoning, a form of science-using practical reasoning across time.
 We begin with a brief definitions and overview of each of these major ways of thinking: